pato-ontology/pato/src/ontology/README-editors.md

 The initial lowercase "v" is REQUIRED.
-The YYYY-MM-DD *must* match what is in the versionIRI of the derived pato.owl (data-version in pato.obo).
+The YYYY-MM-DD *must* match what is in the versionIRI of the derived pato.owl (data-version in pato.obo - open with a text editor or type: more pato.obo in the command line).
 Note - docker is GMT, so the date may be the next day depending on which time zone you are in.

 Release title should be YYYY-MM-DD, optionally followed by a title (e.g. "january release")